Samsung's first 5G phone is a higher-spec Galaxy S10

 Samsung has revealed its first flagship 5G phone as part of its Galaxy S10 lineup and it turns out a November report about the device was pretty accurate.
 With a 6.7-inch, 505ppi AMOLED Infinity-O display, it's the largest of the Galaxy S10 lineup.
 It measures 77.1 x 162.6 x 7.94 mm, so it's a little taller, thicker and wider than the three other models.
 The S10 5G weighs 198 grams -- 23g more than the standard S10+, but the same as that device's ceramic variant.

 It includes a quartet of rear cameras.
 It has the same telephoto, wide-angle and ultra wide lenses as the S10 and S10+, as well as one for 3D depth sensing.
+You'll be able to add background blur to your videos in real-time with all those lenses.
 On the other side, there's a front-facing camera, along with a 3D depth sensing lens.
 The S10 5G has 8 GB of RAM and an eight-core processor, while a fingerprint scanner is built into the display.

 The battery has a larger capacity than the other S10s too -- 4,500mAh compared with 4,100mAh in the S10+ and the S10's 3,400mAh.
 The handset also supports super-fast, 25W charging, and lets you wirelessly charge a second device by placing it against the phone.
 Like its siblings, the S10 5G supports WiFi 6.